bartlettroscoe/TrilinosWiki/Policies-|-Test-Dashboard-Policy.md

 ### Expectations

+It is expected that few builds will be moved to the Broken Nightly Track, and that builds that are moved will be returned to the Nightly Track quickly.
+Nightly Track qualification may be reviewed for builds that frequently fall to the Nightly Broken Track.

 ## <a name="specialized-track"></a>Specialized Track

+The Specialized Track contains builds that are either of narrower interest to Trilinos developers and customers, or are in the process of being cleaned up for eventual promotion to the Nightly or Clean Track.
+Maintainers of Specialized Track builds do not have the authority to back out changes made by other developers to stabilize their build.

 ### Adding a Build

+Any Trilinos developer may submit a build to the Specialized Track.
+Permission is not required to add a build to this track.

 ### Maintaining a Build

+Although there are no specific stability requirements for the Specialized Track, if a build is failing chronically in very serious ways, the Trilinos Framework team may strongly suggest that the build be moved to the experimental track or discontinued.

 ### Expectations

+The Specialized Track can be used for builds of any purpose, including just keeping an eye on the status of a porting effort and monitoring known failures.
+These efforts are generally not allowed on the Clean or Nightly Tracks.
+However, there is still an expectation that the builds on the Specialized Track be removed when they are no longer relevant.

 ## <a name="experimental-track"></a>Experimental Track

 ### Adding a Build

+Any Trilinos developer may submit a build to the Experimental Track.
+Permission is not required to add a build to this track.

 ### Maintaining a Build

+Although there are no specific stability requirements for the Experimental Track, if a build is no longer relevant, it should be removed to avoid wasting computing resources and bloating the database.

 ### Expectations

+There are no expectations for Experimental Track builds other than removing builds that are no longer relevant.

 ## <a name="pull-request-track"></a>Pull-request Track